Benhayon v Rockett victory at last & the way forwardPosted: November 18, 2018

 Among the imputations which were covered by Ms Rockett’s truth defence were statements that Mr Benhayon “engages in inappropriate conduct towards women”, “is guilty of inappropriate behaviour with children”, “is not a fit person to hold a Working with Children Certificate” and that Universal Medicine is a “socially harmful cult”.
 Mr Benhayon has denied all allegations of wrongdoing.
 Northern Star, 14 November 2018

 Benhayon is not in a position to deny what was proven in court.
-The following is the complete list of the 34 imputations proven true:
+The following is the complete list of the 36 imputations proven true.
+(You can download a copy of the list at this link.)

 Benhayon v Rockett